Sheridan Teaching Seminar

 To receive a certificate upon completing the program, you must fulfill all of the following requirements:

-• Complete all seminar modules within a single semester, which entails completing all online components and assignments before your workshop date and participating in all assigned workshop sessions.
+• Completion of all seminar modules within a single semester, which entails completing all online components and assignments according to their due dates and participating in all assigned workshop sessions.

-• Submit responses to both the Pre and Post Feedback surveys in a timely manner.
+• Submission of responses to both the Pre- and Post-Feedback surveys in a timely manner.

 If you are a graduate student, successful completion of the Teaching Seminar will appear on your Brown University transcript.
-For this reason, all of these requirements must be met in order to allow us to include the program in official records and transcripts.
+All of these requirements must be met in order to allow us to include the program in official records and transcripts.

 Synchronous Online Workshop Dates

-Please see the registration form for details on workshop time slots.
+Please see the registration form for details on workshop time slots and to rank your preferences.

 Registration